Ericsson/ecchronos/docs/METRICS.md

     The effective remaining repair time (in milliseconds) for the table to be fully repaired (time ecChronos waits for cassandra to perform repair).

-* RepairFailedAttempts
+* RepairFailedAttempt

-    The amount of repair sessions that have failed for the repair job.
-The metric is reset each time repair job runs.
+    The amount of repair sessions that have failed for the table.
+THe metric has a total count as well.

 #### Examples